-Pirapan Salirathavibhaga, who represents government, is voted chairman of House extraordinary committee to pave the way for constitution amendment.
+Pirapan Salirathavibhaga, who represents the government, has been voted chairman of the House extraordinary committee to pave the way for constitution amendment.

 The prime minister's new adviser beat Pokin Palakul, the nominee of the seven-party opposition, in a 25-19 vote.

 The 49-member committee met for the first time on Tuesday.
 It was initially chaired by Pongthep Thepkarnchana of the opposition Pheu Thai Party, who is the most senior member, before the meeting chose the chairman.

 The committee is tasked with deciding how to best amend the 2017 charter, which makes changes very difficult by requiring 84 of 250 senators handpicked by the National Council for Peace and Order to approve it in two of three readings, a tall order given the Senate's voting records and the fact that it has vested interest in the amendment — the opposition is pushing for change to the way senators come to office.

 Charter amendment is a key agenda of the opposition which sees many flaws in it.
 The coalition government grudgingly went along with it and made it one of its key policies, mainly because it was one of the electoral pledges of the coalition Democrat Party.

 Pirapan Salirathavibhaga becomes the chairman of the House Committee on charter amendment guidelines.
 (Photo by Wichan Charoenkiartpakun)